Baglecake/emile-mini/README.md

 ## 🧬 Theoretical Foundation

-**émile-Mini implements Strong Life-Mind Continuity** through computational autopoiesis, where cognition emerges from the same self-organizing dynamics that characterize living systems.
+**This project embraces the Strong Life-Mind Continuity Thesis (SLMC)** *enacted* through computational autopoiesis, where cognition emerges from the self-organizing dynamics that qualify living systems.

 > *"A prerequisite for mind is life, just like life mind can only emerge out of certain organisational structures, therefore life and mind are conceived as continuous...
 Minds have to be studied in the broader context of living systems and not merely as dead abstract computational processes"* (De Jesus, 2015)